-- One shines light on a metal plate.
+One shines light on a metal plate.
 The metal plate is on one plate of a parallel plate capacitor, see figure.
 We can apply voltage to the plates of the capacitor and measure current.
-We also can control the frequency/wavelength and intensity of the light. - If no light shines, there will be no current. - If we shine the light, the light may kick some electrons out of the metal plate.
-Then if we apply the negative terminal of the battery (opposite to what is show on the figure) to the plate with the metal, then if electrons are kicked out by the light we will measure the current.
-The current is proportional to the number of electrons per second "kicked out" by the light.
+We also can control the frequency/wavelength and intensity of the light.